HumanSignal/label-studio/docs/source/guide/stats.md

 You can use IoU with a threshold to calculate agreement.
 With a threshold you can consider only the regions that are most similar to each other.

-In this case, the same metric IoU metric of `aI` ÷ `aU` is calculated, but only the percentage of those above a threshold, say 0.5, are considered for the final agreement score.
+In this case, the [same IoU metric](#Intersection-over-Union-example) of `aI` ÷ `aU` is calculated, but only the percentage of those above a threshold, say 0.5, are considered for the final agreement score.
 For example:

 IoU for regions x1 and y1: `aI` ÷ `aU` = 0.99
 IoU for regions x2 and y2: `aI` ÷ `aU` = 0.34